kazzix14/audio_sim/README.md

     cargo run --release

 Then a window appears.
 You can interact with sound waves on it.
-Because this software not really optimized, you can not hear sound on the realtime :crying_cat_face: :crying_cat_face:.
+Because this software not really optimized, you can not hear the sound in realtime :crying_cat_face: :crying_cat_face:.
 When you press quit! button.
 The software will terminates. and `mic.wav` witch is a sound of your waves appears.

 Table bellow describes parameters and role of buttons.